Now that you've made the decision to go to university, find out how to successfully complete your UCAS application before the deadline

 - Withdrawn - either you or the university chooses to withdraw a course choice.
 In these circumstances, you should receive an explanation from the university through Track.

-Instead of simply making you an offer, universities might first decide to invite you to an interview or audition.
+Instead of simply making you an offer, universities might invite you to an interview or audition.
 You'll find out about this through Track.
-Find out how to go about preparing for a university interview.
+Find out how to prepare for a university interview.

-Once all your UCAS offers are in, you'll then have to make a decision and respond by a specific deadline.
+Once all your UCAS offers are in, you'll have to make a decision and respond by the deadline.
 You can:

 - pick a firm choice, your preferred option

 - select an insurance choice as back-up, if your firm choice is conditional